 Whenever a major country music star passes away, it’s almost guaranteed that a large, public memorial service will follow.
 These services often take place at the Grand Ole Opry, with other artists gathering to perform the departed’s most iconic songs.

 These memorial services untie friends, family, fellow artists, and fans in their grief, as many pack the venue to bid a final goodbye to the one who passed.
 Sometimes these services are even filmed and shared online, as was the case at the memorials for George Jones and Troy Gentry, among others.

 But after Glen Campbell passed away on August 8, 2017, his family chose to host a private memorial service at the Country Music Hall of Fame instead.
 Whispers surfaced that there were tribute performances at the memorial, but no footage ever surfaced.

-Finally, on the one-year anniversary of Glen’s death, his family shared a bit of the footage from his memorial.
+Finally, on the one-year anniversary of Glen’s death in 2018, his family shared a bit of the footage from his memorial.
 And the footage features a profound medley tribute from none other than Brad Paisley.

 In a short statement posted to careliving.org, the website headed by Glen’s widow, Kim, the story behind the clip and its release was explained: